Downtown Conroe fought back. And won.

 The Documentary Series

-A 3-part documentary series examining the policies that changed downtown Conroe and the candidates who will shape its future.
+A 3-part documentary series that examined the policies that changed downtown Conroe and introduced the candidates who fought to save it.
+On May 2, 2026, all four A-Team candidates won.

 Episode 1: What We Had & Pricing Out Community